Multi-Cat Zen: Achieving a home where the only thing you notice is the cats, not the litter box.

 The Multi-Cat Setup Guide (N+1 Rule)

 Veterinary behaviorists recommend the N+1 rule: One box per cat, plus one extra.
 For 3 cats, that means 4 boxes.
 Spread them across different rooms to distribute the ammonia load and reduce territorial stress.
+For the full step-by-step protocol with carbon dosage by cat count, see our multi-cat odor solution guide.

 Multi-Cat Success Stories